 Tip #4: Keep your kids entertained.

 When kids get bored, they become difficult.
 To prevent this during your vacation, keep them entertained in the car.
 Pack some of their favorite toys, both electronic and non-electronic, to play with while on the road.
 Be sure to bring more than you think they will need in case they get bored easily.
 Also, pack some surprises.
 This could be some of their toys they don’t know you packed or some new things for the trip.
 When they begin to lose focus, try playing a game with them.
 A great and easy way to entertain kids in the car is with a road trip scavenger hunt.
-(I have a free one you can print out in the Travel Resource Library.
-See the box at the bottom for details on how to get it.)
 For more ideas on keeping them entertained, see my screen-free activities for road trips.

 Pro Tip: Have plenty of toys and games in the car to keep kids entertained while on the road.